NEWS

 A Statement Regarding Peptide Sourcing

-ADVISORY BULLETIN:
+ADVISORY BULLETIN

 The SSRP is a medical education institute.
 We do not sell peptides.
 Our platform serves as a global scientific forum which promotes peptide science alongside cellular medicine education and clinical applications.
 It enables open dialogue and innovation through its support of the highest ethical and legal standards.